 - “Towards Healthier Science and Health News Feeds: NewsQ Panel on Science and Health Journalism” by Caroline Chen, Randi Hutter Epstein, Jennifer Kahn, Katherina Thomas, Rick Weiss, Wudan Yan, and Yemile Bucay

-NewsQ collects two types of information: potential “signals” of quality related to journalism and examples of feed results from platform news products.
+NewsQ has collected two types of information: potential “signals” of quality related to journalism and examples of feed results from platform news products.
 We work with our collaboration partner Knowledge Futures Group who maintains much of this data.

 API.
 As of 2020, the NewsQ Database contains over 100 units of information on over 12,000 news and information sites.
 Some of these units of information may be potential “signals” of quality journalism.
 This database, which is mostly focused on English-language US readership, is currently open for testing purposes to a limited number of invited researchers and participants and closed down in 2022.
 An archive of the data will be made available.

 Feed results.
 Our project collected specific results from news feeds across major platform news products by Google, Facebook, Twitter, Apple, and Microsoft for an initial qualitative review during our 2020 panels.
 The dataset, gathered across dates from February to June 2020, provides an illustrative rather than systematically sampled view of possible results.
 In addition to screenshots of news feed results, the results are accessible in an Airtable with additional contextual information about each of the top five articles, including the article URL.

 News within online information networks.
 This gap analysis on vaccine safety information on English Wikipedia began in 2020 and will be further developed in 2021, as well as analyzed for its handling of news sources.